 4. Relax at Koko King

 Koko King is a newer private beach club on the north island.
 You’ll take a ferry which is free as long as you spend over $50 Bz per person.
-We found the beach beautifully clean and mosquito free.
-The staff were friendly.
+We found the beach beautifully clean and mosquito-free.
+The staff was friendly.
 We paid $ Bz for a covered shelter with two wooden lounge chairs and a hammock.
-The water had no sea grass or sargasso which was a welcome sight!
+The water had no seagrass or sargasso which was a welcome sight!
 A bit pricey (access to the infinity pool was an additional $35 Bz per person, so no one was in it).
 Still worth a visit since it had the only decent beach on the island.
 A small hotel will be opening soon if you’d like to stay here.